-Although History is the only department in the School of Liberal Arts offering a graduate degree at this time, many departments offer graduate courses, including certain 300- and 400-level courses that may be taken for graduate credit.
-Departments with developing graduate programs leading to a Master's degree are Anthropology, Communication, Economics, English, foreign languages, Political Science, Religious Studies, and Sociology.
+Although history is the only department in the School of Liberal Arts offering a graduate degree at this time, many departments offer graduate courses, including certain 300 and 400 level courses that may be taken for graduate credit.
+Departments with developing graduate programs leading to a Master of Arts degree are anthropology, communication, economics, English, foreign languages, political science, religious studies, and sociology.
 In addition, Ph.D. programs, many of them interdisciplinary, are being considered.